mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 •	Staging and multi-dimensional lake databases

-## Create and run pipeline using the Data flow for loading the data to Lake database
+## Exercise 1 : Create and run pipeline using the Data flow for loading the data to Lake database

 In this section, you will use data flow for creating a pipeline for loading data into lake database.